Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 Actuates the landing gear; raised for gear up, down for gear down.

-Pulling the handle out will actuate the Emergency Mode and release the gear.
+Pulling the handle out will actuate the Emergency Mode and release the gear by using a pair of compressed air bottles.

 Landing Gear Position Indicators